 To be eligible the students must:

-- From a racial/ethnic group that is underrepresented in the sciences (African American, Hispanic/Latino, Native American, Alaska Native, or Pacific Islander), AND
+- Be from a racial/ethnic group that is underrepresented in the sciences (African American, Hispanic/Latino, Native American, Alaska Native, or Pacific Islander), AND

 The program will use a combination of hands-on clinical research experience and enrichment activities to expose underrepresented minority high school juniors/seniors to the process of clinical cancer research.
 Specifically, this program aims to: